Unic0rn0ver10ad/zippy/README.md

 ## 🤔 Design Philosophy

 Zippy is designed to be:
 - **Monolithic**: This single-file structure signals to humans and AIs alike that Zippy is *one thing*.
 Zippy isn't a library.
 It isn't a module.
 It’s definitely not a framework.
 It’s just a (very long) script.
 A complete program in one place is easier for AIs to ingest, interpret, and modify.
-It's also easier this way for humans to supervise the AIs and make sure it's following orders 🫡
+It also makes it easier for humans to supervise the AI and feel confident that it’s doing what it was told — even if that’s mostly for our own peace of mind 🫡
 - **Functional** — It does the job, mostly correctly and sort of efficiently.
 - **Extensible (by AI)** — Expansion of capability will most likely be performed by AI agents, not humans.
 Functions are scoped clearly and documented for agents, not human maintainers.
 - **Readable (by Humans)** — But only for curiosity, debugging, and adaptation - not for teaching (traditional) software engineering.